EinarsNG/Previewer/README.md

 Generating preview for this video [Cyberpunk 2077: Phantom Liberty — Official Trailer](https://www.youtube.com/watch?v=reABCMNGM3w) with these arguments:
 `previewer -i video.webm -s 0.1` produces this image:
 ![Preview image](images/preview.jpg)
 Note that some black frames are expected because this video has transitions.
+Also having this video reencoded to mp4 format can cause it to use different frames.